kaneuffe/batch-python-ffmpeg-win/README.md

 # batch-python-ffmpeg-win
-Updated version of the batch-python-ffmpeg-tutorial supporting a windows OS version
+This is an updated version of the batch-python-ffmpeg-tutorial (https://github.com/Azure-Samples/batch-python-ffmpeg-tutorial) and also modified to run on a windows OS.

+To run this python application several prerequisits are required